utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 The goal is to find the answer to the following questions:

-- Which Austin ISD campus serves the highest percentage of Special Education students in 2019?
+- Which Austin ISD campus serves the highest percentage of special education students in 2019?
-- Which AISD campuses had the greatest percentage point change in Special Education students from 2015 to 2019?
+- Which AISD campuses had the greatest percentage point change in special education students from 2015 to 2019?
 - How many AISD schools are at or above the previous special education "audit threshold" of 8.5%?

 We will filter our list to focus on "Regular Instructional" schools and not alternative, disciplinary or schools part of the justice system.